 Setup Red Suite 5

-Red Suite 5 Full Edition is available from this page.
+Red Suite 5 Full Edition is available from the Code Red web page.
 The download is less than 400 MByte.
 Then I run the setup:

 For the drivers I only select the Code Red Debug drivers: